-Federal judge blocks Trump Administration attempt to end 2020 Census early
+Federal judge blocks Trump administration’s attempt to end 2020 Census early

-In a hearing on Tuesday, Koh had expressed irritation with Department of Justice lawyers for missing a deadline she had set for them to produce internal documents connected to the case.
+In a hearing Tuesday, Koh had expressed irritation with Justice Department lawyers for missing a deadline she had set for them to produce internal documents connected to the case.

 She referred repeatedly to documents finally released over the weekend and Monday in which career bureau officials said the data could not be properly collected and delivered to the president on the government’s new timeline.